Business to business (B2B) ecommerce is the smallest, but fastest-growing sales channel for manufacturers.

 To improve the part selection process, the site has more than 40,000 product images, including photographs and line drawings, as well as three-dimensional and 360-degree views.

 The updated site also allows customers to check their order status from the company’s four distribution centers in the US and Canada.
-Authorised customers can also create new accounts to streamline ordering and to monitor spending.
+Authorized customers can also create new accounts to streamline ordering and to monitor spending.
 An order returns form has also been created to cut out the need to contact the customer service team.

 The overall aim is to provide a more personalized and streamlined customer experience and, in just over a year, the number of visitors to the site increased by 65%.